PCB storage

 • painted or treated to prevent rusting

-Once PCBs or products containing PCBs are no longer in use, the person who owns, controls or possesses them has 30 days to either send them to an authorized destruction facility, or put them into PCB storage on site.
-The maximum storage period for each location is noted in Table 2.
+Once PCBs or products containing PCBs are no longer in use, the person who owns, controls, or possesses them has 30 days to either send them to an authorized destruction facility, or put them into PCB storage.

-Structural components of storage sites, PCB equipment, containers used for storing PCBs, fire extinguishers, suppression systems and alarms, and any PCB cleanup materials must be kept in good condition and must be inspected:
+Structural components of storage sites, PCB equipment, containers used for storing PCBs, fire extinguishers, suppression systems and alarms, and PCB clean-up materials must be kept in good condition and must be inspected:

 Should any of the above-mentioned items be damaged, they must be repaired or replaced immediately, and any contaminated areas must be decontaminated accordingly.

-The guidance contained in this document should be used for informational purposes only and should not be interpreted as legal guidance, since it does not reflect all the requirements of the Canadian Environmental Protection Act, 1999 or the PCB Regulations.
-Thus should there be any discrepancy between this document and the Act or the regulations, the Act and the regulations will prevail.
+The guidance contained in this page should be used for informational purposes only and should not be interpreted as legal guidance, since it does not reflect all the requirements of the Canadian Environmental Protection Act, 1999 (CEPA) or the PCB Regulations.
+Thus, should there be any discrepancy between this factsheet and the Act or the regulations, the Act and the regulations will prevail.

 Page details